zacKolton/COMP4560-deferred-exam-project/README.md

 # COMP4560-Deferred Exam Scheduler

-## Introduction
+## Project Overview
-The Deferred Exam Scheduler is an application designed to streamline the process of scheduling deferred exams for professors and educational administrators.
-By allowing the upload of student information, the application automates the creation of a schedule for all deferred exams, efficiently managing time slots and resources.
+The Deferred Exam Scheduler is a GUI application designed to automate the process of scheduling deferred exams.
+It ensures that no student is scheduled to take two exams at the same time, thus eliminating conflicts.
+This is achieved by employing a graph coloring algorithm to assign time slots to exams while managing conflicts.

+## Installation
+Before you can run the application, ensure you have the following prerequisites installed:
+- Python 3
+- Tkinter (usually comes with Python)
+- PIL (Python Imaging Library)
+- pandas
+- numpy

+To install the necessary Python packages, run: ``pip install -r requirements.txt``

+## How to Use
+1. Launch the application by running `main.py`.
+2. Use the "Upload Schedule Data" button to select and upload the Excel file containing the exam data.
+3. Click "Run Scheduler" to process the uploaded data and generate the schedule.
+4. Access the schedule in the specified download location, which will be indicated in the application upon completion.

 ## Features
-- **Automated Scheduling:** Automatically generate exam schedules based on student information.
-- **Excel Upload:** Professors can upload student data through an Excel file, making it easy to integrate with existing records.
-- **Conflict Resolution:** The app identifies and resolves scheduling conflicts to ensure no student is double-booked.
-- **Customizable Settings:** Users can set preferences for exam times, durations, and locations.
+- Upload exam data through a user-friendly graphical interface.
+- Automatic conflict resolution between different exams based on shared students.
+- Efficient scheduling using a greedy graph coloring algorithm.
-- **Export Functionality:** Export the finalized exam schedule back to Excel or PDF for easy distribution and printing.
+- Output the final exam schedule in an Excel file.

-## Getting Started
+## Directory Structure

-### Prerequisites
+- `main.py`: The entry point of the application.
+- `scheduler/`: Contains the `Scheduler` class that handles scheduling logic.
+- `user_interface/`: Contains the `UI` class that handles the graphical user interface.
+- `branding/`: Contains the branding assets like background images and logos.
-- Python 3.x
+- `requirements.txt`: Lists all the Python dependencies for the project.
-- Tkinter (usually comes with Python)
-- Pandas library for handling Excel files
-- Openpyxl library for .xlsx file support

-### Installation
-1. Clone the repository to your local machine: git clone https://github.com/zacKolton/COMP4560-deferred-exam-project.git
-2. Navigate to the cloned directory: cd Deferred-Exam-Scheduler3.
-3. Install the required Python packages: pip install pandas openpyxl

-### Running the Application
-To start the application, run: python main.py

-Follow the on-screen instructions to upload student data and generate the exam schedule.

-## Usage
-1. **Uploading Data:** Click the "Upload Excel File" button and select your Excel file containing the student information.
-2. **Generating Schedule:** The app will process the uploaded file and automatically generate a deferred exam schedule.
-3. **Exporting Schedule:** Save the generated schedule by clicking the "Export" button and choosing your preferred format.
+- `LICENSE`: The license file.